carloslab-ai/carloslab-ai.github.io/docs/UtilityIntelligence/UtilityIntelligence/decisions.md

 ## Oscillation between decision-target pairs

 When using Utility AI, there may be a scenario where decision-target pairs with similar scores oscillate back and forth as their scores rise and fall.
 There are three ways to address this issue:
-1. Enable the [[#Momentum Bonus]] to prioritize the last decision-target pair in the next decision-making round.
+1. Enable the [[#Momentum Bonus]] option  to add a **bonus** to the last chosen decision-target pair in the next decision-making round.
+	- This will prioritize the last decision-target pair over the others, thereby eliminating the oscillation.
 2. Increase the [[#Decision Weight|weight]] of the decision that you want to prioritize.
-	- For example, let's say 2 or 3 instead of just 1.
+For example, let's say 2 or 3 instead of just 1.
+	- This will prioritize one decision over the others, eliminating the oscillation.
 3. Add more considerations to each decision.
 	- This will introduce more variation to the score-calculation process, increasing the chances that the competing decision will consistently win (or lose) and thereby reducing the oscillation.

 ## Decision Weight

 In **Utility Intelligence**, you can control the prioritization of each decision by adjusting the Decision Weight.

 For example, you can organize your decisions into multiple layers like the following:
 - Normal Layer's Weight: 1.0
 - Combat Layer's Weight: 2.0
 - Urgent Layer's Weight: 3.0